prasanvb/expressjs-indepth/README.md

   - Cookie parser attaches parsed cookie to the request directly
   - Also used for signing the cookies with a secret

-## SESSION
+## SESSIONS

 - express-session
   - Session data is not saved in the cookie itself, just the session ID.
-Session data is stored server-side.
+Session data is stored server-side
+  - Session management using express-session
+  - By default session data is stored in memory but it can be stored in persistence database
+  - Persistent session stores can be implemented using redis, dynamoDB, etc.